Understand the bigger picture of data available in Meiro

 - The average number of events per customer.

-The example above shows: 4 available data sources that have collected data for 76,300 customers profiles, 375,400 events, 86 attributes, in total giving 1.4 million attribute values.
-This gives an average of 5 events per customer.
+The example above shows: 4 available data sources that have collected data for 76,300 customers profiles, 375,400 events, 86 attributes, in total giving 1.4 million attribute values, an average of 5 events per customer.

 |The New Events Over Time(1) and the Number of Identified Customers Over Time (2)||